You can now request an appointment with our Special Collections & Archives Service

 From Monday 10th May 2021: Special Collections and Archives will open Mondays, Wednesdays, Fridays (excluding public holidays), from 10am-12:30pm, strictly by appointment.

-Face-to-face services at Special Collections & Archives have resumed in a limited capacity.
+From Monday 10th May 2021 face-to-face services at Special Collections & Archives will resume in a limited capacity.
 Please note that we have reduced capacity due to social distancing measures, and access is by appointment only.